AlexMG99/Cutscene-Manager/docs/index.md

 ## Cutscene Types

 ### Pre-rendered
+The pre-rendered cutscene are animated and rendered beforehand.
-Advantages: More graphic quality.
+- Advantages: More graphic quality, allows the developers render things that willl be impossible in-engine.

-Disadvantages: Occupy lots of memory, big production
+- Disadvantages: Occupy lots of memory.
+The difference between the pre-rendered and in-game graphics.

 [Kingdom Hearts III Intro](https://www.youtube.com/watch?v=PwsRQSkQc_A)

 ### In Game Engine
-A real time cutscene means that the system is using the games graphics engine to render the it.
+A real time cutscene means that the system is using the games graphics engine to render it.

- - Advantages: The feedback with the player appeareance
+ - Advantages: The feedback with the player appeareance.
+If the engine is used for rendering the scenes, there is no need to integrate other team specialaced in the cutscenes animation and rendering.

- - Disadvantages: The feedback with the player appeareance
+ - Disadvantages: Lower quality, but nowadays the difference between the graphics quality is not as wide as in the past.

 ### Interactive
+Interactive cutscenes involves the player taking control of the player in certain moments.
+The player usually has to pressed a button or a sequence of buttons, when they appear on the screen, in order to succed or continue the action.

+- Advantages: The cutscene doesn't stop the game flow, as the player has to be attentive of the screen and what is happening.
+- Disadvantages: The player may be less focused on what the cutscene is explaining.
+Limits the gameplay and usually simplifies it to QTE (Quick Time Events).

+### Live-action
+Live-action cutscenes involves real actors on a set or in front of a chroma screen.

 ## Cutscene in Engines
 I focus mainly in two Engines, Unreal and Unity.
 In both, you have a time bar, where you can add elements and change it's characateristics and attributes through time.
 There are key-frames, which are points where you can change the properties of the object.
 The engine will make an interpolation with the two positions and will generate a smooth transition.
 The properties that can be changed are rotation, scale, position, state, etc.